Kate-kc/flashcard-quiz-python/README.md

 3. **Follow the prompts:**

-- Enter the Excel file path
+- Enter the Excel or csv file path
 - Choose what to display for the questions: Word, Definition, or Both
   - **Word** → the quiz will show the word and you answer with the definition
   - **Definition** → the quiz will show the definition and you answer with the word